reddcoin-project/rddutil/coinset/README.md

 [![Build Status](https://travis-ci.org/conformal/btcutil.png?branch=master)]
 (https://travis-ci.org/conformal/btcutil)

-Package coinset provides bitcoin-specific convenience functions for selecting from and managing sets of unspent transaction outpoints (UTXOs).
+Package coinset provides Reddcoin-specific convenience functions for selecting from and managing sets of unspent transaction outpoints (UTXOs).

 A comprehensive suite of tests is provided to ensure proper functionality.
 See